Mercury In Retrograde 2023: How Will It Affect The 12 Zodiac Signs This Time?

 Mercury retrograde 2023: Time, date and meaning

 Mercury will retrograde from 23 August to 15 September.
-This phenomenon is set to begin at 3.59 pm HKT and end by 4.21 am HKT.
+This phenomenon is set to begin at 1.29 pm IST and end by 1.51 am IST.
 The pre-retrograde shadow began on 3 August and the post-retrograde effects will be felt until 30 September.

 What exactly happens when Mercury retrogrades?
 Mercury’s orbit around the Sun is just 88 days as opposed to the Earth’s 365 days.
 Hence, this powerful planet is speeding ahead of us.
 But during Earth’s orbit, there comes a phase where both planets are positioned parallel to each other.
 That’s when Mercury appears to be moving backwards, which is just an optical illusion from the Earth’s vantage point.
 Astrologically, this apparent retrograde motion carries a lot of significance, especially on the zodiac in which it moves backwards.